profefe/profefe/README.md

 ---

-The project includes a fork of [Google Stackdriver Profiler's example application][5], modified to use *profefe agent*, that sends profiling data to profefe collector.
+profefe includes a fork of [Google Stackdriver Profiler's example application][5], modified to use *profefe agent*, that sends profiling data to profefe collector.

 Run the following command in a separate terminal window, to start the example: